Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Prune Firethorn

 Firethorns grow quickly so they need regular pruning to keep them neat.
 Pruning should be done after the shrubs have finished blooming.
-They flower on last year’s growth so if you wait until the fall or next spring to prune, you will be removing the flower buds.
+They flower on last year’s growth so if you wait until the fall or the following spring to prune, you will be removing the flower buds.
 Always remove any dead or diseased branches and then prune them into the desired shape.

 How to Grow Firethorn From a Stem Cutting